 Palacio Real de Madrid, the city’s royal palace, is mind-boggling in size and extravagance.
 Standing in the Spanish royal halls and touring the enormous private chambers brought the power of the monarchy to life.
 The elaborate interiors, decorated with floor-to-ceiling fabrics, mammoth crystal chandeliers and intricate antique furnishings, are incredibly grand and a must-see.

-Barcelona a little over an hour from Madrid by plane, was the next stop on our Spanish holiday.
+Barcelona is a little over an hour from Madrid by plane, and it was the next stop on our Spanish holiday.
 The city feels quite urban but is perched on the Mediterranean Sea.
 The fact that we could go to the beach in February was a real treat.
 It wasn’t balmy, but it was warm enough to kick a soccer ball around and feel a light sea breeze.
-Barcelona is also a great city for walking, with many vast pedestrian areas.
+Visitors to Spain are delighted to find that Barcelona is also a great city for walking, with many vast pedestrian areas.
 We loved strolling up the famous Las Ramblas boulevard, people-watching and snacking on churros dipped in chocolate along the way.

 La Sagrada Família, Gaudi’s magnificent cathedral, is a sight to behold.
 Construction on the building started in 1882 and is not yet finished.
 It has a contemporary design, which especially appeals to kids.
 Standing inside the white stone structure, flooded with colorful reflections from vibrant stained glass windows, really is otherworldly.
 The artistry made a powerful impression on all of us.